ENMeval 2.0.5 Vignette

 # point data (training and validation background) instead of on the "envs" rasters (default).

-# For this implementation, assigning the categorical variable to factor with the argument
+# For this implementation, assigning categorical variables to factor with the argument

 # occs and bg, avoiding any errors associated with different factor levels when combining data.